-Also called dasheen, eddo, or cocoyam, taro is always eaten cooked.
-It can be steamed, boiled, fried, stir-fried, baked, and braised.
+Taro, also called dasheen, eddo, or cocoyam, is always eaten cooked.
+Taro can be steamed, boiled, fried, stir-fried, baked, and braised.
 It is often added to stews and soups where it absorbs fatty juices and serves as a nutty thickener.

-Taro grows in tropical and warmer temperate regions so it is available much of the year.
-It is about the size of a yam or sweet potato and has the interior color and texture of a coconut—thus the name cocoyam.
+Taro is about the size of a yam or sweet potato and has the interior color and texture of a coconut—thus the name cocoyam.

 Taro shoots are edible after being blanched.
 Young taro leaves can also be cooked and eaten like mustard or turnip greens.